 5. Restart your computer and run Windows Update again.

 In addition, you still can try to restore from a system restore point or directly reinstall Windows.
 If you do not have CD or DVD, you can reinstall Windows 10 without CD.

-Step 3.
-Select a path for your backup.
+2. By default, this software select all the boot-related partitions for you.
+Click the second box to select a destination path to store the backup image.
 If you want to save it to external hard drive, you need to plug it into the computer before you start to create system image backup.

-You can enable email notification to get to know if your backup is created successfully.
-You can compress the backup image if you want to backup large files.
+- Options: You can enable email notification to confirm if your backup is created successfully or not.
+You can compress the backup image to make it smaller if you want to backup large files.

 - Backup Scheme (Advanced version): You can choose to backup only changed files with Incremental Backup or Differential Backup.
 Deleting old backup image with By quantity, By time or By daily/weekly/monthly is supported as well.

 Wait unless the backup process is complete and save it to a safe place.
 Then, at the next time, if your computer runs into any problem, such as, Windows update stuck, system files corrupted, no operating system found, etc, you can restore system image from external hard drive with "Restore" feature to easily revert the changes made on your computer.

 You easily fix windows 10 upgrade stuck at 99 or 0 with the given solutions, but you may don't want to repeatedly fix it every time if it's possible to bypass it.
 The best way is to create a system image or disk backup to always keep a copy of your computer and then you can easily recover your computer from any disaster, not just Windows 10 update error.